qz-zhao/qz-zhao.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+# 🗨️ This is Qingzhou, nice to meet you here!
 I'm a PhD candidate in the Ecosystem Ecology lab at Nanjing Agricultural University in China, and a visiting PhD at [Crowther Lab](https://crowtherlab.com/) at ETH Zurich in Switzerland.
 I am very fortunate to be advised by [Prof. Shuijin Hu](https://scholar.google.com/citations?user=8bpUWj0AAAAJ&hl=en) from China, [Prof. Thomas Crowther](https://scholar.google.com/citations?user=EYjCeRIAAAAJ&hl=en) at ETH Zurich in Switzerland, and [Dr. Gregoire Freschet](https://scholar.google.com/citations?user=pTfaYxUAAAAJ&hl=en) from Theoretical and Experimental Ecology Station, CNRS.
 I received my MS degree in Ecosystem Ecology in 2020 from Nanjing Agricultural University.
 I am currently pursuing a PhD degree and plan to graduate in June 2025.

 My research interest includes plant nutrient strategies, mycorrhizal fungal diversity, plant-soil interactions, and biodiversity-ecosystem functionality.